-Why 2-3 hours visit duration is ideal for with kids: This lets families explore ruins, frescoes, and canals at a relaxed pace without rushing kids.
+Why 2-3 hours visit duration is ideal for with kids: 2-3 hours lets you explore the raised walkways and murals without tiring the kids.

-Tip: Ask children to sketch their favorite fresco shapes in a notebook.
+Tip: Ask children to spot colored fresco fragments hidden in doorways.

 Laura Spriggs Gray